Rest in Bass: Year-end lists

-Rest In Bass North American Tour
+Tour

-Along with the album's release, Che also announced that the album would have its own designated tour, it will begin on September 3rd in Houston, Texas, and it will end on October 2nd, at Che's hometown, Atlanta, Georgia.
-Throughout the tour, Che will also be making a stop at Canada, where he will be performing in Toronto, and Montreal.
+Along with the album's release, Che also announced that the album would have its own designated tour, which began on September 3 in Houston, Texas and ended on October 2, at Che's hometown, Atlanta, Georgia.
+In addition to US dates, there were two dates in Canada (Toronto and Montreal).

 According to Che in his interview with The Fader, he talked about how he wants the energy to be like at his tour:

 "I want the crowd to feel like they're at a ritual and they're just here to praise me [...]
 It's like a savior of music thing," he said.
 "I want people to hear my music and feel safe, like there's no struggles at all, nothing to worry about at all in the world."